yashkumar181/yapzone/README.md

 YapZone was built with an obsessive focus on edge cases, mobile UX, and database security.

 ### 🛡️ Advanced Core Mechanics
-- **Full-Text Convex Search:** Implemented `.searchIndex()` on the backend.
+- **Full-Text Search:** Implemented `.searchIndex()` on the backend.
 Users can instantly search chat histories, and the UI dynamically scrolls to and highlights the queried message.
 - **Mutual Blocking Engine:** Secure backend logic utilizing `ConvexError`.
 If User A blocks User B, the UI completely removes the input field, and backend mutations immediately reject unauthorized API requests.
 - **Conversation Pinning:** Custom array sorting logic allows users to anchor priority 1-on-1s or Group Chats to the top of their feed.
 - **Granular Read Receipts:** Tracks exact `lastReadAt` timestamps per user, displaying intelligent "Seen" checkmarks only when appropriate.